 - Learn your legal rights as an injured maritime worker

-The Hapag-Lloyd vessels travel the globe on 122 shipping lines between all the major ports of the world.
+The Hapag-Lloyd vessels travel the globe on 122 shipping lines between all the world’s major ports.
 The company serves more than 500 ports, big and small:

 The history of the modern company of Hapag-Lloyd goes back to a merger in 1970 between Lloyd and Hamburg America Line.
 The history of these two companies goes back much further.

 Dangers of Shipping

-As a large company it has to ensure that hundreds of ships are seaworthy, equipment is maintained, and thousands of employees are properly trained, not just in how to do their jobs, but also in safety and emergency procedures.
+As a large company, it has to ensure that hundreds of ships are seaworthy, equipment is maintained, and thousands of employees are adequately trained in how to do their jobs and safety and emergency procedures.

-For instance, in 2000 a Hapag-Lloyd passenger plane flying from Crete in Greece to Germany crashed in Vienna.
-The plane had run short of fuel and attempted an emergency landing in Vienna, but ran out of fuel and crashed short of the runway.
+For instance, in 2000, a Hapag-Lloyd passenger plane flying from Crete in Greece to Germany crashed in Vienna.
+The aircraft had run short of fuel and attempted an emergency landing in Vienna but ran out of fuel and crashed short of the runway.

-The explanation was that the employees were under a great deal of stress from being overworked, which could be the fault of the company, and this led to poor decision making and a lack of awareness of the hazards and seriousness of the situation.
+The explanation was that the employees were under great stress from being overworked, which could be the company’s fault.
+This led to poor decision-making and a lack of awareness of the hazards and seriousness of the situation.

 Reports after the incident stated that the Colombo Express had been trying to overtake the other ship as they both exited the Canal heading south.
 This caused the operator to lose control of the rudder, which went hard left.

-The incident luckily left no maritime workers injured and resulted in no oil or fuel spills that could have damaged the ecosystem.
+The incident luckily left no maritime workers injured, resulting in no oil or fuel spills that could have damaged the ecosystem.
 The damage to the ship, however, was significant.

 Maritime Workers and Maritime Law

 Maintenance and cure, for instance, is the expectation that a seaman injured on the job will be provided for financially until he can return to work.
-The employer is responsible for his maintenance, or living expenses, and cure, medical expenses.
+The employer is responsible for his maintenance, living expenses, and cure medical expenses.

 The compensation these injured workers are entitled to receive can help pay for mounting medical bills, lost earnings, and even lost future earnings if an injury is severe enough to limit work prospects for the future.
-Even the loved ones of seamen who were killed on the job are entitled to these rights.
+Even the loved ones of seamen killed on the job are entitled to these rights.

-Maritime companies may try to limit how much money they provide to injured workers, so never agree to anything until your lawyer has advised you.
+Maritime companies may try limiting how much money they provide injured workers, so never agree to anything until your lawyer has advised you.
 Let this professional guide your next steps and help you get everything you need to get back on your feet and care for your family.